chrisdongwon/Assumption_M4/docs/_posts/2024-07-03-midterm_studyguide.markdown

 1. What is the definition of **set equality**?
 What is the definition of **seq equivalence**?
 Are equal sets also equivalent?
 Are equivalent sets also equal?
 Explain.

+1. What is the difference between a Venn diagram and an Euler diagram?
+Compare and contrast.

+1. Write the general formula for the cardinality of a union of two sets, i.e. $$n(A \cup B)$$.
+Hint: inclusion-exclusion principle.

+1. True or false? $$ab = GCD(a,b) + LCM(a,b)$$.
+If false, what is the correct statement?

+1. Describe the steps to the Euclidean Algorithm, and find $$GCD(194, 268)$$ using the algorithm.